 Nickel primarily trades on the LME and all references in this document to nickel prices are based on trading on the LME.
-In recent years, the worldwide nickel market price experienced a continued decline as global production has exceeded demand with significant growth in low grade ferronickel, more commonly referred to as nickel pig iron ("NPI").
+In the last two years, worldwide nickel consumption has exceeded production and prices have improved, driven primarily by robust strong stainless steel demand.
+Additionally, nickel use as a battery material for electric vehicles is capturing significant market attention, and while currently it has a minimal impact on overall demand, it is expected to be a significant contributor to overall demand growth over the coming decades.
+The nickel market has finally rebounded following a long period of price declines as global production exceeded demand despite significant growth in the low grade ferronickel supply, more commonly referred to as nickel pig iron ("NPI").